GMAT Data Sufficiency - Reasoning first, math second

 A few parting thoughts on this question and GMAT Data Sufficiency questions overall:

-When you master all the components of GMAT Data Sufficiency and learn how to play the game cleverly, you are able to outperform people with equivalent or even superior Quant knowledge and increase your Quant score dramatically.
+When you master all the components of GMAT Data Sufficiency and learn how to play the game cleverly, you can to outperform people with equivalent or even superior math knowledge and increase your Data Insights score dramatically.

 Register for the GMAT Now!